 Trey Sinyard is a fifth year MD-MBA student at Duke University in Durham, NC.
 A native of Athens, GA, he was a Foundation Fellow at the University of Georgia where he received degrees in Biochemistry & Finance.
 Before matriculating at Duke, he served as director of a local non-profit and worked for two startups in the metro-Atlanta area.
 He is currently pursuing general surgery residency with a research focus in healthcare delivery and finance.

 Dr. Gandhi is an entrepreneur, investor and resident physician in internal medicine at the Massachusetts General Hospital.
-Alongside his clinical duties, he engages in early-stage biopharmaceutical and healthcare IT investments at Excel Venture Management, a $250 million venture capital fund based in Boston, and he leads Wellable, an angel-backed mobile corporate wellness startup serving more than 25,000 members, also based in Boston.
-His leadership also extends to roles at the Lilium Clinic, an emerging direct primary care clinic in Florida, and Frequency Therapeutics, an early-stage stem cell biotechnology firm in Boston.
+Alongside his clinical duties, he engages in early-stage biopharmaceutical and healthcare IT investments at Excel Venture Management, a $175 million venture capital fund based in Boston, and he leads Wellable, an angel-backed mobile corporate wellness startup serving more than 45,000 members, also based in Boston.

 Previously, he worked at McKinsey & Company, where he advised technology and pharmaceutical clients on strategy and marketing engagements, and at the TriZetto Corporation, where he developed new health insurance products aimed at incentivizing high-value care.
 His leadership extends to organized medicine, where he has served on the Boards of Trustees of the Massachusetts Medical Society and the Boston Medical Library as well as on the Executive Committee of the Suffolk Medical Society as its Secretary/Treasurer.